Jake Burger Player Props: White Sox vs. Dodgers

 Jake Burger At The Plate

-- Burger is batting .245 with nine doubles, a triple, 13 home runs and eight walks.
+- Burger is hitting .250 with nine doubles, a triple, 15 home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.